Brett-Tanner/Journal/Mar_23.md

         - [] separate col in event children table to show changes since last seen
             - should be able to do this using paper trail, no DB change needed
             - get all changes since the seen_at column and show the diffs
-    - [] Remove send email and replace with email template (backed by DB col)
     - [] Add arrival and departure times (not just on time slot sheet)
-    - [] List billing dates per invoice next to the invoice id
     - [] Render special days first on the event children list with different cols
     - [] Put the Kanji/lack thereof to show options
     - [] List the coupons so SM can apply